Have you decided to visit Zion National Park in Utah? Better yet…

 The rock has a constant drip or flow of spring water coming out of it.
 This creates a moisture-rich environment for plants and “hanging gardens” to develop.
 In spring, when I visited, these “gardens” were just beginning to grow.

-6. Following the shuttle stops back, number 6 is the Grotto and the place to get off for the popular Angels Landing hike.
-If you plan to hike to Angel’s Landing, arrive earlier in order to avoid significant crowding, especially along the last bit of narrow ledge rock scrambling.
+Following the shuttle stops back, number 6 is the Grotto and the place to get off for the popular Angels Landing hike.
+If you plan to hike to Angel’s Landing, arrive earlier to avoid significant crowding, especially along the last bit of narrow ledge rock scrambling.

 At 2.7 miles of one-way steep, uphill walking and climbing, Angels Landing is more strenuous than not.
 Follow the series of switchbacks to weave your way up the mountain.
-My Angels Landing guide is dedicated solely to this hike, but it’s important to note here this hike is NOT for young children or anyone afraid of heights.
+My Angels Landing guide (link above) is dedicated solely to this hike, but it’s important to note here this hike is NOT for young children or anyone afraid of heights.

-At its highest points, you’ll be clawing on all fours to get to the top with a steep drop-off on either side of you.
+At its highest points, you’ll be rock scrambling on all fours to get to the top with a steep drop-off on either side of you.
 The hike and the accompanying views are absolutely spectacular, but all precautions must be taken.
-The risk is real and make sure you have the right gear.
+The risk is real so make sure you have the right gear.

 The tricky thing about this hike is actually the parking, which is a small pull-off area along the Zion-Mt.
 Carmel Scenic Highway.
 As with all the pull-offs, the parking area fills quickly, so arrive early!

-8. The Zion Lodge is at the 5th shuttle stop.
+The Zion Lodge is at the 5th shuttle stop.
 Here you’ll find bathrooms, a place to refill on water, and even a small cafe.
 The horse corrals are across the way and lead regular horseback riding excursions through the park.
 (Although, I think it’s best to enjoy the overlooks and hiking trails within the park and opt for a horseback excursion just outside the park on another day.)